rtomasa/gpio-joystick-rpi/README.md

 ## Contributions

 Contributions are welcome!
-Please fork the repository, make changes, and submit a pull request.
+Please fork the repository, make your changes, and submit a pull request.
+However, be aware that this driver is primarily developed to support the **RGB-Pi JAMMA 2** hardware.
+As such, its structure and functionality may change at any time to meet the evolving requirements of that device.
+While community improvements are appreciated, long-term compatibility with third-party setups cannot be guaranteed.

 ## License

-This project is licensed under the GPLv2 License.
+This project is licensed under the GPLv3 License.
 See the LICENSE file for details.